-I teach history of philosophy, ancient and contemporary epistemology, and topics in social and political philosophy.
+My primary philosophical interests are in ancient philosophy, virtue ethics, classical philology, and the history of philosophy quite generally.
+I teach in these areas, as well as in epistemology, environmental ethics, and political philosophy.
 My bachelor's degree in mathematics and experience in computer science sometimes incline me to digital humanities approaches to philosophical and philological issues, notably those connected with Aristotle's Eudemian Ethics.

 My research focuses on Aristotle's two ethical works, the Nicomachean Ethics and the Eudemian Ethics, with a focus on the latter.
 In my dissertation, I argued that in the Eudemian Ethics, habitual action forms character through experiences of pleasure and pain and that thorough deliberation aims both at mundane goals set by desire and at a contemplative life of virtue.